Justin Malou: Columbus Crew 2

 On 25 February 2022, Malou signed with Columbus Crew 2 ahead of their inaugural season in the MLS Next Pro.

 FC Tulsa

 On 13 December 2022, Malou was acquired by USL Championship side FC Tulsa.

+North Carolina FC

+Malou joined North Carolina FC in December 2023, ahead of the club's return to the USL Championship.

+Loan to Tormenta FC

+On 11 September 2025, North Carolina loaned Malou to USL League One side Tormenta FC.